From paintbrush to pixel: A review of deep neural networks in AI-generated art: Preliminaries

 \subsection{Generative adversarial networks}

-When it comes to the generative models, the \emph{generative adversarial network} (GAN) \cite{goodfellow2014} is a milestone in deep learning literature.
+The \emph{generative adversarial network} (GAN) \cite{goodfellow2014} is a milestone for generative models in deep learning literature.
 The idea is based on game theory and a minimax game with two players.
 Instead of human players, in this case, the players are neural networks.
-One of these neural networks is called a \emph{generator (G)} while the other one is called a \emph{discriminator (D)}.
+One of these neural networks is called a \emph{generator (G)} while the other is called a \emph{discriminator (D)}.
 These two networks are trained end-to-end with backpropagation in an \emph{adversarial} setting, i.e., the generator and discriminator compete with each other.
-The generator captures the data distribution while the discriminator estimates the probability that its input comes from the real data or is a fake sample which is created by the generator.
+The generator captures the data distribution while the discriminator estimates the probability that its input either comes from the real data or is a fake sample created by the generator (Fig.~\ref{gan}).
 The competition between these two neural networks in the game makes them improve their results until the fake data generated by G is indistinguishable from the original data for D. As a result, G learns to model the data distribution during training and can generate \emph{novel} samples after training is completed.

 In the original GAN framework, both the generator and discriminator are MLPs.
 The generator takes a random noise vector as input and generates samples.
-The discriminator takes the generated sample and a real sample from the data as inputs, and tries to decide which one is real.
+The discriminator takes both the generated sample and a real sample from the data as inputs, and tries to decide which one is real.
 Then, based on the feedback coming from the discriminator, the generator updates its weights.
 As shown in the loss function in Eq. \ref{eq-gan}, G tries maximizing the probability of D making a mistake.
-The game ends at a saddle point where D is equal to 1/2 everywhere.
-The generative networks that use different loss functions, such as the Wasserstein GAN (WGAN) \cite{arjovsky2017}, can be used as alternatives to traditional GAN training.
+Ideally, the game ends at a saddle point where D is equal to 1/2 everywhere.
+In practice, GAN training faces several challenges \cite{khanuja2023}.
+As a solution, GANs that use different loss functions have been proposed, such as the Wasserstein GAN (WGAN) \cite{arjovsky2017}.